 Javad Marandi, international entrepreneur with investments in the UK and continental Europe, is the first to feature in our new Luxury Leaders series.
 Here Marandi describes his work in Switzerland, and how the nation retains investment appeal

-The first investor featured in this series is Javad Marandi, a Swiss-based entrepreneur with significant investments in the UK, continental Europe and Azerbaijan.
+The first investor featured in this series is Javad Marandi, a London-based entrepreneur with significant investments in the UK, continental Europe and Azerbaijan.
 Marandi focuses on hotels, commercial real estate, fast-growing retail companies, and blue chip companies in the manufacturing sector.

 A UK Chartered Accountant by training, Marandi is also known as a successful second-tier investor in fast-growing British fashion retailers and is the owner of Soho House group’s Soho Farmhouse hotel in Oxfordshire, England.
 In the first part of our focus, he reveals the secrets of investing in Switzerland.